Click to jump to the relevant section.

 Section C. SECOND VICE-PRESIDENT

-The Second Vice-President shall assist the President in the discharge of his/her duties and shall, in his/her absence assist the First-Vice President.
-In addition, he/she shall serve as Chairman of the Social Welfare and Service Committee.
+The Second Vice-President shall assist the President in the discharge of his/her duties and shall, in his/her absence assist the First Vice President.
+In addition, he/she shall serve as Chairperson of the Social Welfare and Service Committee.

 Section D. RECORDING SECRETARY